privatenumber/vite-css-modules/README.md

     The plugin changes how Vite processes CSS Modules.
 Currently, Vite bundles each CSS Module entry-point separately using [postcss-modules](https://github.com/madyankin/postcss-modules).

-    By treating them as JavaScript modules, they can now be integrated into Vite's module graph, allowing Vite to handle the bundling and de-duplicate shared dependencies.
-Also allowing Vite plugins to process individual CSS Modules.
+    By treating them as JavaScript modules, they can now be integrated into Vite's module graph, allowing Vite to handle the bundling.
+This allows:

+    - CSS Module dependencies to be de-duplicated (fix [#7504](https://github.com/vitejs/vite/issues/7504), [#15683](https://github.com/vitejs/vite/issues/15683))
+    - HMR in CSS Module dependencies (fix [#16074](https://github.com/vitejs/vite/issues/16074))
+    - Vite plugins to process individual CSS Modules (fix [#10079](https://github.com/vitejs/vite/issues/10079), [#10340](https://github.com/vitejs/vite/issues/10340))

 - **Improved error handling**

-    Currently, Vite fails silently when unable to resolve a `composes` dependency.
-This plugin will throw an error, helping you catch bugs.
+    Currently, Vite (or more specifically, `postcss-modules`) fails silently when unable to resolve a `composes` dependency.
+This plugin will throw an error, helping you catch bugs. (fix [#16075](https://github.com/vitejs/vite/issues/16075))

 For more details, see the [FAQ](#faq) below.